sidd020304/spotify-UI/README.md

 # spotify-UI
-it is an user interface
+it is an user interface(not responsive)